Investigamer/Proxyshop/README.md

 # Who is this app for?
 Proxyshop is for generating extremely high quality MTG Card images in an efficient and automated way.
-Proxyshop is optimally built for this goal, it takes in art images that you provide, looks up the card data from Scryfall, and generates an accurate render of that card. if you want to generate a lot of card images without painstakingly building them from scratch every time, this is the app for you.
+Proxyshop is optimally built for this goal, it takes in art images that you provide, looks up the card data from Scryfall, and generates an accurate render of that card.
+If you want to generate a lot of card images without painstakingly building them from scratch every time, this is the app for you.

 Proxyshop is **NOT** Card Conjurer.
 You are not going to be able to mix and match parts of each template, and change every little aspect